How can I find funding for my idea?

 In general, ask for what you need, and explain why you need it.
 Avoid vague or ambiguous budget requests.
 Be sure to include a budget narrative that explains how you came up with your numbers.
 You can use this Budget Justification Template as a guide.

 The Office of Foundation & Corporate Relations has sample budgets that may be helpful, and we can help you develop your budget.
-A sample budget is also available on-line here.
+A sample budget is also available here.

 The following chart provides the guidelines for summer stipends.
 Please note additional guidelines below the chart.